ringale95/govlab-org-team/README.md

 By organizing styles in this manner, we ensure a modular and maintainable approach to styling, with clear separation between global styles and component-specific styles.

+Here’s how you can include the updated information about the components in your README:

+---

+## Reusable Components

+While recreating the team members page, several key visual components were identified, including Avatar, Text, Icon, Dropdown, and TeamCard.
+To streamline development and ensure consistency across the website, these components were implemented as reusable, standalone elements with dynamic inputs.
+This approach enhances maintainability and facilitates the integration of these components throughout the site.

+- **Avatar Component:** The `Avatar` component is a reusable element for displaying profile images, with customizable size and optional inline styles.
+It takes a URL for the image and an `AvatarType` to adjust its size, defaulting to a placeholder image if none is provided.

+- **Icon Component:** The `Icon` component is a reusable element that allows for customizable icons with dynamic properties such as name, size, color, and optional hover effects.

+- **Dropdown Component:** The `Dropdown` component is a reusable element that toggles visibility to display its children and optionally handles click events.

+- **Text Component:** The `Text` component is a versatile and reusable element that supports different variants, HTML tags, colors, and optional links.

+Additionally, JSDoc comments have been integrated across all React components wherever possible, enhancing IntelliSense and improving the overall development experience.